 Driving on the Beach

-Beach Driving Fee & Safety Guidelines
+Beach Driving Fee & Guidelines

-- Driving on the beach comes with a small fee of $10 per vehicle which allows for an entire day of beach driving and parking.
+- Driving on the beach comes with a small fee of $20 per vehicle which allows for an entire day of beach driving and parking.
 In an effort to conserve our natural resources, beach access is limited to specific sections of the beach and is dependent on tide conditions.